The Mediterranean Initiative for Climate (MIC) Paves the Way for COP 27

 We are at a critical moment in human history.
-We are facing a dangerous issue that needs individuals, communities, local, regional and global organisations and governments to come together to reduce the effects of climate change.
+We are facing a dangerous issue that needs individuals, communities, local, regional and global organizations and governments to come together to reduce the effects of climate change.
 In November 2022, world leaders will gather at the United Nations Climate Change Conference, an important event in our journey to tackle climate change.
 We came out of the Mediterranean Initiative for Climate with a set of recommendations, which are as follows:

 - The necessity of activating and accelerating climate policies worldwide and involving youth in a greater way in limiting the effects of climate change.